abayomipopoola/abayomipopoola/src/content/blog/how-to-get-rich-without-getting-lucky-pt-2/index.md

 What that helps you figure out is the internet means you can find your audience for your product, or your talent, and skill no matter how far away they are.

 For example, Nenad, who is Illacertus, if you look at his videos pre-internet, how would he get the message out there?
 It would just be... what would he do?
-He would run around where he lives in his neighborhood showing it to people on a computer, or a screen?
-Or he would try to get it played at his local movie theater?
+He would run around where he lives in his neighbourhood showing it to people on a computer, or a screen?
+Or he would try to get it played at his local movie theatre?
 It was impossible.
 It only works because he can put it on the internet.

 And then how many people in the world are really interested in it?
 Or even in interested in what we're talking about are really gonna absorb it, right?
 It's gonna be a very small subset of humanity.
 The key is being able to reach them.